mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ...
 ```

 Here `data` is a configuration property which contains processed data from Google Analytics.
 This data is extracted using `@mlx/ga`.
-A working example of the data extraction can be found [here](https://github.com/mgechev/mlx-ga-demo)<sup>[10]</sup>.
+A working example of the data extraction can be found [here](https://github.com/mgechev/mlx-ga-demo)<sup>[11]</sup>.

 I'd encourage you to play with the examples.
 Keep in mind that the React one will work properly only if you follow strictly the route definition convention in the project.
 We'll talk more about the limitations of the current React route parser in the `@mlx/parser` section of the project.

-We're going to dig in implementation details and what happens under the hood but before that we'll continue with explanation of the mathematical foundation of the project.
+We're going to dig in implementation details and what happens under the hood but before that, we'll continue with the explanation of the mathematical foundation of the project.

 # Mathematical Background